electron/i18n/content/current/fr-FR/docs/api/app.md

 ### `app.enableSandbox()`

-Active le mode bac à sable complet sur l'application.
-Cela signifie que tous les moteurs de rendu seront lancés en bac à sable, quelle que soit la valeur du drapeau `sandbox` dans les préférences Web.
+Active le mode "full sandbox" dans l'application.
+This means that all renderers will be launched sandboxed, regardless of the value of the `sandbox` flag in WebPreferences.

 Cette méthode peut seulement être appelée avant que app soit prêt.